 FUNDING AREAS: Social justice, scholarship, arts, investigative journalism

 IP TAKE: At the local level, arts are a big deal to Logan.
-Your best bet is to submit an arts and culture letter of inquiry for between $25,000 and $75,000.
+Oftentimes a grantseeker's best bet is to submit an arts and culture letter of inquiry requesting $25,000 to $75,000.

-The foundation doesn't accept unsolicited proposals, but it does welcome letters of inquiry at any time of the year.
-These are reviewed on an ongoing basis; you need to create a user account to begin the application process.
-Applicants are notified by email about funding decisions and will likely come from email@example.com.
+The foundation does not accept unsolicited proposals, but it does welcome letters of inquiry at any time of the year.
+These are reviewed on an ongoing basis, and grantseekers need to create a user account to begin the application process.
+Applicants receive notification by email about funding decisions, which will come from firstname.lastname@example.org.
+Direct questions about the application process to Grants Manager Preeti Veerlapati at 312-664-3350 or email@example.com.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)